ciuffredaluca/zamorano/README.md

 # zamorano
-## a stremlit app to explore and review COCO datasets for instance segmentation tasks
+## a streamlit app to explore and review COCO datasets for instance segmentation tasks

 This repo contains code for a streamlit app to review instance segmentation tasks.